Lisa Tripler & Dan Rapaport (Owners/Directors)

 Dan & Lisa have two daughters, Julie & Carly, who have been campers and staff members at Kohut.
 Julie, a graduate of Tufts University, is a senior studio executive and film producer in Los Angeles.
 Carly is a graduate of Colby College and after five years in educational recruitment, is working year-round for Kamp Kohut as the Staff Coordinator and Girls’ Head Counselor.

-When they are not at Kamp, Lisa, Dan and Molly live happily in Cape Elizabeth, Maine.
+When they are not at Kamp, Lisa and Dan live happily in Cape Elizabeth, Maine.